 - Processing quality: Better brands use superior methods that preserve natural tuna taste

-The brand choice becomes less critical when you’re adding strong flavors like curry powder, capers, or herbs to your tuna salad.
-However, for simple preparations with just mayonnaise and basic seasonings, investing in higher-quality tuna creates a noticeable difference in the final dish’s taste and texture.
+Brand choice matters less when adding strong flavors like curry powder or capers.
+For simple preparations with just mayonnaise and basic seasonings, higher-quality tuna makes a noticeable difference.

 What makes some canned tuna better than others for mixing?

-Several factors determine how well canned tuna performs when mixed into salad, affecting both the preparation process and final results:
+Several factors determine how well canned tuna performs in salad:

 - Packing medium: Water-packed tuna allows better control over moisture and fat content compared to oil-packed varieties